How to Write a Resume for Remote Work: Tips and Strategies

 Don’t forget your vital soft skills

-Hard skills can help get you an interview, but it is usually your soft skills that help you land the job.
+Hard skills can help get you an interview, but it is usually your soft skills that help you land the interview.
 Therefore, it is vital that you properly convey your soft skills in your resume and cover letter to differentiate yourself from any potential rival candidates.

-Useful soft skills for remote work:
+Useful soft skills for remote work resume:

 • A demonstrated ability to work independently